Battle of Suggs: Aftermath

-The deaths of several Buffalo Soldiers forced the Army to remove the regiment from Johnson County and back to Fort Robinson in November 1892.
+The deaths of the Buffalo Soldiers forced the Army to remove the regiment from Johnson County and back to Fort Robinson in November 1892.
 Peacekeeping went back to local law enforcement for the duration of the war.

 In other media

 The battle was briefly mentioned in Asa Mercer's book entitled The Banditti of the Plains and the episode "Johnson County Cattle War" of the documentary Vendettas by History Channel.